 The artist recorded the album’s environmental sounds in the field steps crunching on ice or snow, and other sounds.
 Throughout, the album strives to evoke the feel and sensation of paper-thin ice or richly-coloured, yet transparent air.

 Each limited edition of the album comes with a unique cover photograph by the artist.
-A signed copy of the photo with a personalized message from Kojima is included inside the digipack, rendering each copy of the album truly unique.
-Easily falling into a catalog of organic minimalism from 12k records, this album is nevertheless released on David Newman’s Audiobulb Records, propelling the Sheffield based curator even further onto the stage of established experimental, micro-tonal and electro-acoustic labels.
+A signed copy of the photo with a personalised message from Kojima is included inside the digipack, rendering each copy of the album truly unique.
+Easily falling into a catalogue of organic minimalism from 12k records, this album is nevertheless released on David Newman’s Audiobulb Records, propelling the Sheffield based curator even further onto the stage of established experimental, micro-tonal and electro-acoustic labels.
 Thank you for your very personal touch!